Possible pathways in medical assisting

 Medical assistant career pathways

-Medical assistants can specialize within their field just as nurses can.
+Medical assistants can specialize within their field just as Registered Nurses (RN) can - though keep in mind each job is different, and you'll need additional education to transition from MA to RN.
 While their duties will vary by job, medical assistants generally work alongside physicians and other medical personnel to provide patient care.

 To become a specialized medical assistant, you first need to earn a diploma or associate degree in medical assisting.
 In many cases, your clinical or hands-on training can reflect the specialization that you wish to get into.
 After completing your degree, you might also choose to earn a specific certification relevant to your specialization.